Oliver Poole, 1st Baron Poole: Business career

 In 1933, Poole joined a firm of building contractors in Birmingham.
 He joined the family business, John Poole & Son Ltd, insurance brokers, in the city, in 1939, and became a member of Lloyd's.
 In 1950, he joined S. Pearson & Sons Ltd on the invitation of his friend Weetman Pearson, 3rd Viscount Cowdray, and became its chief executive.
 He oversaw the expansion of the company through the acquisition of the Financial Times, Penguin Books, Longman, Château Latour, and Royal Doulton.
 From 1950 to 1965, he was a director of Lazard Brothers & Co, a London merchant bank in which Pearsons owned 80 per cent of the stock, and was its chairman from 1965 to 1973.
 He also became a member of the board of Fiat, in Turin, in 1972, and a trustee of the National Gallery in 1973.

 Family

 Poole married Betty Margaret, daughter of Captain Dugald Stewart Gilkison, on 6 September 1933.
 They had one son and three daughters: Caroline, Alison Victoria, Sheila Marian and David Charles.
 They divorced in 1951.
 He married Daphne Wilma Kenyon Bowles, daughter of Eustace Bowles and formerly wife of Brigadier Algernon Heber-Percy, on 9 May 1952.
 They had no children and were divorced in 1965.
 He married Barbara Ann Taylor, the only daughter of E. A. Taylor, on 4 April 1966.
 They had no children.

-Poole was confined to a wheelchair after he suffered a stroke in 1974.
+Poole began using a wheelchair after he suffered a stroke in 1974.
 He spent summers at his villa in Castellina in Chianti, in Tuscany.